4mbl/handles/README.md

 # [handles](https://4mbl.link/gh/handles)

-> A simple CLI tool to check the availability of a username on various platforms.
+> Command-line tool to check the availability of a username on various platforms.

 ## Table of Contents